Parable #4. Wise and Foolish Builders:

 He may even understand (is wise);

-But He does not obey what he has heard and understood (therefore, he does not love Adonai).
+But He does not “obey” what he has heard and understood (he lacks love).

-“These people honor me with their lips, but their ‘hearts’ are far from me.
+And Adonai said, “These people honor me with their lips (with words), but their hearts are far from me.

 “I never knew you at any time.
 Depart from me!
-You who practice lawlessness (iniquity)!”
+You who practice lawlessness (human iniquity)!”